 My story “The Potter and the Washerman” appeared in the June 1998 issue of Highlights.
 Interestingly, this story appears in many different reading tests.
 I was surprised when I did an internet search all the different places I found the story.

-The first two titles are Boyds Mills Press anthologies.
-Marvin Composes a Tea is my story and what is really cool is that is was my first published story.
-Highlights for Children bought the story and I was awarded their Author of the Month for it.
+My other Highlights stories are also found in separate Boyds Mills Press anthologies.
+Marvin Composes a Tea is the title of one one of the anthologies, and what is extra special is that is my first published story.
+Highlights for Children bought the story and as a bonus I was awarded their Author of the Month for it.
 I thought, “Wow!
 Published author, my story is the title/lead of an anthology, and a writing award!
 I’m going to hit the New York Times Bestseller list next month.”
 Well, that didn’t happen, but I am merrily publishing my writing, which is what is important to me.

 Boys’ Life/August 2009

 The article about Brett Smrz is on page 14.
 He is an amazing young man who overcame what could have been a tragic setback to his young life.
 He is a great guy and an absolute inspiration when it comes to overcoming adversity and pursuing goals in life.

 One of the best ways to get ahead with publishing your writing is to attend conferences.
 It’s all about hobnobbing with editors, agents, and other writers.
 Networking, that’s what I’m talking about.
 A very beneficial part of the conference is signing up for a professional critique.
 My article addresses how to prepare for that fast ten minutes.